Suvoo/Suvoo/README.md

 <h2 align="left">About me </h2>

-**I was a Research Intern at IIT Mandi last summer**.I am a sophomore Computer Science Undergrad at SRM Institute of Science and Technology, Chennai and am interested in Deep Learning, Computer vision and Machine Learning techniques
+**I was a Research Intern at IIT Mandi last summer**.
+I am a Junior Computer Science Undergrad at SRM Institute of Science and Technology, Chennai and am interested in Deep Learning, Computer vision and Machine Learning techniques

 <h2 align="left">Some Stats </h2>